BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 • Helping you shift unhelpful internal dialogues and ways of relating to yourself that may be contributing to your eating challenges.

-What you can expect to get our of Therapy for Disordered Eating
+What You Can Expect to Get Out of Therapy for Disordered Eating

-Each person’s journey to healing their relationship with food will be different but in time you may notice that you have:
+Each person’s journey will be different but in time you may notice you have:

 • Increased flexibility in your eating